rudism/dropbox-music-player/README.md

 # Dropbox Music Player

-Super simple, responsive static-site HTML5 music player that can stream music from Dropbox folders, using only HTML and Javascript.
+Super simple, responsive, static HTML5 music player that can stream music from Dropbox folders.
+Displays album art in the background (when available).
+There is no server component, it runs client-side in the browser using HTML and Javascript.

 Online demo: https://music.sitosis.com